spotDL/spotify-downloader/README.md

    $ pip install -e .
    ```

-- Use as Command (no need to re-install after file changes)
+- Use as command (no need to re-install after file changes)
   ```
   $ spotdl [ARGUMENTS]
   ```